ibm-cloud-docs/apps/secapps.md

 * EU-GB - `secure.eu-gb.bluemix.net`
 * AU-SYD - `secure.au-syd.bluemix.net`

-To upload a certificate for your application:
+To upload a certificate for your application, follow these steps.

 1. Go to your dashboard.